doselect/boto3/docs/source/guide/iam-example-managing-users.rst

 For more information about IAM users, see `IAM Users <http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html>`_ in the *IAM User Guide*.

-Prerequisite tasks
+Prerequisite Task
 =================

 To set up and run this example, you must first configure your AWS credentials, as described in :doc:`quickstart`.

-Create a user
+Create a User
 =============

 Create a new IAM user for your AWS account.